PixelIndieDev/LazyAI/README.md

 You need Fabric

 ### I installed the mod, but didn't see as much difference?
 The preview images are taken in a stress test situation.
-It can also be because your simulation distance or this mods DistanceScaling is set too high.
+It can also be because your simulation distance or this mods *distance scaling* is set too high for your use case.

 ### Where is the config located?
 .minecraft/config/lazy-ai.json